Now accepting applications for summer and fall 2022.

 - Résumé or curriculum vitae

-Students seeking admission into one of our graduate programs will need to provide at least two recommendations from people who will be able to reflect on your ability to be successful in graduate school and be an active contributor to our learning community.
+Students seeking admission into one of our graduate programs will need to provide at least two recommendations from people who will be able to reflect on their ability to be successful in graduate school and be an active contributor to our learning community.
 When requesting a letter of recommendation, please make sure it includes: how long they have known you, in what capacity they worked with you, and their assessment of your academic abilities, communication skills, motivation, creativity, and integrity, as well as any other qualities relevant to the program to which you are applying.

 - Masters of Arts in Teaching: Rolling Admission

 Applicants must submit electronic copies of all documents required for admission to the online application portal.
 As needed, test scores must be transmitted by the testing agency to the Professional and Graduate programs.
-The final official transcripts should be sent from your previous academic institution directly to the Professional and Graduate programs; only transcripts mailed directly from the issuing institution will be accepted.
+The final official transcripts should be sent from your previous academic institution directly to the Professional and Graduate programs; only transcripts mailed or emailed directly from the issuing institution will be accepted.
 All submitted documents will be held for one (1) year and thereafter may be discarded.

 Requirements for International Students